viamrobotics/docs/docs/appendix/glossary/fragment.md

 title: Fragment
 id: fragment
 full_link: /manage/configuration/#fragments
-short_description: A reusable configuration block that you can share across multiple robots.
+short_description: A reusable configuration block that you can share across multiple smart machines.
 aka:
 ---

-A reusable configuration block that you can share across multiple robots.
+A reusable configuration block that you can share across multiple smart machines.
 For example, if you are deploying a specific mobile robot that is always physically connected the same way, you can create a fragment to make managing your fleet easy.

 For more information, see [Fragments](../../manage/configuration/#fragments).